BerserkChmonya/NotesBin/README.md

 # NoteBin

-NoteBin is a web application designed for creating, editing, deleting, sharing notes and ability to get friends and follow them.
-It uses JWT for authorization and is built with a microservices architecture using Java.
-The front-end is built with React.
+NoteBin is a robust web application designed for creating, editing, deleting, and sharing notes, with features for user interaction such as friend connections and notifications.
+It utilizes JWT for authorization and is built with a microservices architecture using Java for the backend and React for the frontend.

 ## Features

 - User Authorization through JWT
 - Create, Edit, Delete Notes
 - Generating unique url names and withholding them in cache for very quick issuing
-- Share Notes
+- Sharing Notes
-- Storing Notes text in cloud
+- Storing Notes text in Azure Blob Storage
-- Friends System
+- Friends System for connecting with other users
-- (Coming Soon) Notifications Feature
+- Real-time Notifications using Kafka and WebSocket (STOMP protocol)
+- Offline Notification Storage in the database for users who are not online

 ## Tech Stack